philc/vimium/README.markdown

 1.33 (Unreleased)

 - A browser icon to quickly add sites to Vimium's exclude list.
 - A Vomnibar, which allows you to open sites from history, bookmarks, and tabs using Vimium's UI.
-Type "O" to try it.
+Type "o" to try it.

 1.32 (03/05/2011)